MicrosoftDocs/visualstudio-docs/docs/ide/find-and-fix-code-errors.md

 ![Visual Studio Output and Error List](../ide/media/vs_ide_gs_debug_bad_build_error_list.png)

 Click on the error line in the **Error List** window to jump to the line the error occurs in.
 (Or turn on line numbers by clicking in the **Quick Launch** bar in the upper-right, typing "line numbers" into it, and pressing **Enter**.
 This is the fastest way to get to the **Options** dialog where you can turn on line numbers.
-Learn to use the **Quick Launch** bar and save yourself a lot of UI clicks!)
+Learn to use the **Quick Launch** bar and save yourself many UI clicks!)

 ![Visual Studio editor with line numbers](../ide/media/vs_ide_gs_debug_line_numbers.png)